-Hence, the entry of the first women to the university system became a clear example of the real conflict between the 'two Spains': on the one hand, liberal Spain, which drew on the philosophical legacy of Krausse1 and the 1868 Revolution, open to the pedagogical influence and life experience reflected in different trends then current throughout the world, and led by the leading lights of the FEI; and. on the other hand, traditional, avowedly Catholic, Spain, which initiated interesting pedagogical developments of its own, not the least of which was the Teresian Institute itself.
-There was simply no way for the young women then registering freely in university studies for the first time to avoid this conflict: circumstances had placed them in the eye of the storm.
+Therefore, when women gained admission to university, they encountered, at least, two bodies willing to lend them their assistance: on the one hand, liberal Spain, which drew on the philosophical legacy of Krausse1 and the 1868 Revolution, open to the pedagogical influence and life experience reflected in different trends then current throughout the world, and led by the leading lights of the ILE; and on the other hand, traditional, avowedly Catholic, Spain, which initiated interesting pedagogical developments of its own, not the least of which was the Teresian Institute itself.
+The women that could finally freely enroll in university were to come upon more support than their predecessors.
+The fact is that women had been in higher education since 1872, though their presence was often hindered and generally poorly tolerated.